opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Deleting-Batch-Users.md

     ID/User ID** for UNIX, **User Code** for MCP) drop-down list.
 16. Click ![Save     icon](../../../Resources/Images/EM/EMsave.png "Save icon") **Save** on the **Job Daily** toolbar.
-17. Follow [Steps 9 -- 16]{.ul} for all jobs using the batch user to be deleted.
+17. Follow Steps 9 - 16 for all jobs using the batch user to be deleted.
 18. Click **Close ☒** (to the right of the **Job Daily** tab) to close the **Job Daily** screen.